angadmaan/cybersecurity-learning/linux/commands.md

 ## which
-Shows the location of a command.
+Shows the location of command.

 Example:
 which python